-This page details one or more prerelease versions of Undertale.
+This page details prerelease information and/or media for Undertale.

-- May 2: An earlier version of the demo is showcased in a Fangamer stream.
+- May 2: An earlier version of the demo, titled GAMETEST_7, is showcased in a Fangamer stream.

-- May 23: The demo of Undertale was released to the public.
+- May 23: The original version of the demo of Undertale was released to the public.

 - June 24: The Kickstarter page for Undertale opens.

-- July 24: The Kickstarter page for Undertale is closed, having raised a grand total of $51,124.
+- July 24: The Kickstarter page for Undertale is closed, having raised a total of $51,124.

-- June 25: Toby Fox reveals that "Area 3" of the game (actually Waterfall) is complete, and claims that "Area 4" (ie. Hotland) will be the last one finished.
+- June 25: Toby reveals that "Area 3" of the game (actually Waterfall) is complete, and claims that "Area 4" (i.e. Hotland) will be the last one finished.

 - August 31: "Area 4" of the game is halfway complete, and Toby shares some other progress in the game itself.